CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Overview
 The Nikon FM was my first love.
 I picked it up at Southerlands in Huntsville for about $150, and it came with a wonderful pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.
 It's got a max shutter speed of 1/1000, internal light metering, and viewfinder display of both aperture and shutter speed.
 It's considered "fully mechanical" as you do not need batteries to operate it (aside from the lightmeter).

+Something to know about the pancake, it's minimum focusing distance is ~0.6 compared to the 0.45 of the 50mm f/1.4.

 Some small details you might want to know...the unlike the FM2, FM has an adjustable aperture interface that lets you use the 1960s Nikon glass that uses an aperture prong.
 Additionally, although I have nothing but praise for my pancake Series E, you should know that there are at least variants.
 I have the later chrome ring version, and it is excellent.
 The plastic version is not as good.

 And...It's an absolute dream of a manual film camera to use.
 Everything about it is just so well thought out, and it just _works_.